p-hofmann/Cpp-Template/README.md

   - Unittest files of current module.
 * catch2
   - External project for unittests.
-  - [Catch2](https://github.com/catchorg/Catch2) will be downloaded as part of cmake when run on unittests.
+  - [Catch2](https://github.com/catchorg/Catch2) will be downloaded as part of CMake when run on unittests.

 ## Git submodule
 Git submodule is an integral part of this template.
-It is possible to use Cmake's 'ExternalProject' instead, see 'CMakeLists.txt' in the 'tests' folder for an example.
+It is possible to use CMake's 'ExternalProject' instead, see 'CMakeLists.txt' in the 'tests' folder for an example.
-Git submodule has been chosen, as fewer maintenance is expected than from a cmake script.
+Git submodule has been chosen, as fewer maintenance is expected than from a CMake script.

 ### Git submodule - add
 Use https urls for submodules, the ssh alternative requires a key,